Help us spread the word about overdose prevention

 Cheap, counterfeit substances containing fentanyl are thought to be fueling an increase in fatal drug overdoses across the Portland Metro region.
 It is very difficult to tell if they are counterfeit.
 Fentanyl is often mixed into fake pills made to look like prescription Oxycontin and Xanax that come from a pharmacy.
 Counterfeit pills are especially dangerous because people are often unaware that fentanyl is in them.
 People who buy these from the internet, social media, friends or dealers may unknowingly be getting fentanyl.

-Get the facts about fentanyl on the CDC's website.
+Get the facts about fentanyl on the CDC's website(Link is external).

 Get rid of unneeded prescriptions

 Getting rid of unused prescriptions can help prevent substance misuse and accidental poisoning.
 When medicine is in your house, keep it in a secure place.
-Get rid of old, extra or unused substances by taking them to a local drop-off site.
+Get rid of old, extra or unused substances by taking them to a local drop-off site(Link is external).
 Never flush drugs down the toilet or put them in the garbage.

 Secondhand fentanyl exposure